mcuringa/think-js/lists.md

 ### Basic Questions

+1. Write a function to count how many odd numbers are in a list.
+2. Sum up all the even numbers in a list.
+3. Sum up all the negative numbers in a list.
+4. Count how many words in a list have length 5.
+5. Sum all the elements in a list up to but not including the first even number.
+(Write your unit tests.
+What if there is no even number?)
 1. Write a loop that prints out the even numbers from 1-100 (including 100)
 2. Re-write your function from question 1 to solve the problem using a ``range()`` where you pass 3 arguments to ``range``: **start**,